bquast/gvc/README.md

 Global Value Chain tools in R. This package is in a **very early stage of development**.

 ## Installation
-GVC is currently under development and not available on CRAN.
+gvc is currently under development and not available on CRAN.
 Installation from GitHub is done using

 ```r
 if (!require('devtools')) install.packages('devtools')